CrakeNotSnowman/Aziraphale/ROADMAP.md

  - [X] Get a better name
  - Expand it beyond twitter, to all files in my db folder
+ - Create a Preference Path file, where locateDB draws from
+ - Add a "Save to preferences" function for locateDB

 #### Add